-- 11.5.1 For purposes of transfer and reassignment, teachers do not earn time towards seniority during leaves of absence.
-Teachers returning from leaves of absence are not entitled to return to their previous position in the District regardless of their seniority. - 11.5.2 Any teacher subject to formal disciplinary procedures, other than placement of a letter of public complaint in the teacher's personnel files by the District, is not eligible to request a voluntary transfer or reassignment, while disciplinary procedures are in effect, unless expressly permitted by the District.
-During formal disciplinary procedures teachers will still earn time towards seniority within the District.
-During formal disciplinary procedures have been completed such teachers will then be entitled to exercise voluntary transfer and reassignment. - 11.5.3 Special provisions shall be made for teachers who are assigned to more than one school to ensure adequate amounts of time for lunch and preparation periods.
-They will be compensated for mileage. - 11.5.4 Teacher shall not be transferred or reassigned arbitrarily, capriciously, or without a rational basis in fact.
+- 11.5.1 For purposes of transfer and reassignment, Unit Members do not earn time towards seniority during leaves of absence.
+Unit Members returning from leaves of absence are not entitled to return to their previous position in the District regardless of their seniority. - 11.5.2 Any Unit Member subject to formal disciplinary procedures, other than placement of a letter of public complaint in the Unit Member's personnel files by the District, is not eligible to request a voluntary transfer or reassignment, while disciplinary procedures are in effect, unless expressly permitted by the District.
+During formal disciplinary procedures Unit Members will still earn time towards seniority within the District.
+Once formal disciplinary procedures have been completed such Unit Members will then be entitled to exercise voluntary transfer and reassignment. - 11.5.3 Special provisions shall be made for unit members who are assigned to more than one school to ensure adequate amounts of time for lunch and preparation periods.
+They will be compensated for mileage. - 11.5.4 Unit Members shall not be transferred or reassigned arbitrarily, capriciously, or without a rational basis in fact.
 Transfers and reassignments shall not be used as disciplinary measures.